nithinnitthu/Nithkan-project.in/README.md

 ## ckanapi CLI

-The ckanapi command line interface lets you access local and remote CKAN instances for bulk operations and simple API actions.
+The Nithkanapi command line interface lets you access local and remote Nithkan instances for bulk operations and simple API actions.

 ### Actions